 Small amounts of clinical research have been conducted into the benefits of Reiki for quite a number of years now.
 These trials and other studies have been small and many have not been well reported, which can make it difficult for clinicians to fully evaluate them, but there is certainly enough evidence, either through trials, observational studies or clinical experience for many hospices to incorporate Reiki into conventional care.
 This doesn’t have to be a “them and us” battle.

 I was reading just this week about a wonderful charity run by Angie Buxton King who is working with the support of medics to bring Reiki into cancer care settings in the UK.
 She’s talking more about it on the Reiki Online Summit on 22nd May (make a note in your diary!).
 It’s so interesting, please do make the time to tune in.

 Reiki certainly hasn’t been “debunked”.
-It needs to be, and IS being actively being researched.
+It should be researched, and it is being researched.